ssegrubdivad/SimSchoolsBN/README.md

 - Input parsing for .bns and .cpt files
 - Support for discrete and continuous variables relevant to educational contexts
-- Multiple inference algorithms (Variable Elimination, MCMC, Junction Tree)
+- Multiple inference algorithms (Variable Elimination, MAP, MPE, MCMC, Junction Tree)
 - Query interface for probabilistic reasoning in educational scenarios
 - Visualization of network structure and query results
 - Extensibility framework for custom node types and distributions specific to educational modeling